Uelsuam3/Uelsuam3/README.md

  👋 Hi, <br>
  <br>I’m @Uelsuam3 (Ѥ) :virgo: :goat: :family: <br>
 I may Multiple Sclerosis :wheelchair: but I'm OK.
-<br>With family in the UK :uk:, France :fr: and the Philippines :philippines:, we always have a lot of travelling to do.
+<br>With family in the UK :uk:, France :fr: and the Philippines :philippines:, we always have a lot of travelling to do.:airplane: :mountain_railway: :earth_asia:
-<br>👀 Many interests such as pomo (postmodernism) and travel :airplane: :mountain_railway: :earth_asia: <br>
+<br>👀 Many interests such as pomo (postmodernism), , ... <br>
 🌱 I’m currently learning several languages: Swift, Python... or whatever comes my way in order to do what I'm trying to do or to have a career change...
 <br>I want to be creative while still searching for more freedom and independance (work at anytime from anywhere as long as I can get the work done).
 <br>Emacs is currently my favorite editor, probably due in part to the admiration I have towards Linux and FreeSoftware communities.